 There aren’t many terms & conditions, but I mention them now so that we remain good friends throughout the process.

-- You’re guaranteed up to 4 emails (ie 4 sent by you) for questions, discussions and so on – to ensure you understand the advice and what to do next.
-Clients usually write queries directly on the report in a contrasting colour and we have a back-and-forth conversation like that.
-Which is quite fun.
-You can include reworked sequences (no more than a few pages in total).
+- You’re guaranteed an email or Skype discussion about the report – to ensure you understand the advice and what to do next.
+You can query reworked sequences if you like (no more than a few pages in total).

 - If you need a revision reassessed I have to charge for that again as I have to approach it as a completely new book, the way an agent would, and set aside the same amount of time as I did for the original.